7: Square pegs

 The answers existed, but only in the heads of the experienced salespeople - new starters had to figure them out from scratch.

 It became clear that some thoughtfully designed workflows could improve the situation.
-Workflows that guided the newbies through everything they needed to do before, during and after the demo, to set them up for success.
+A workflow being a list of activities that guided the newbies through everything they needed to do before, during and after the demo, to set them up for success.

 Not only could we introduce workflows, but we could also help them make better use of their content.
-Instead of organising it by topic - which was disconnected from the work - it could be repurposed and embedded into the workflows themselves.
+Instead of organising it by topic - which was disconnected from the work - it could be repurposed and embedded into the workflows themselves, so it supported the specific activity the salesperson was doing.

 Excitedly, I raced back to my manager, who was the Head of HR.
 After all, it’s not often you get to help a team with measurable performance outcomes!
 Even if we could reduce how long it took newbies to hit their sales targets by a few weeks, I could prove tangible ROI because it was tied to a dollar value.